 Are there any risks?

 As with all surgery, there is a risk of bleeding but the surgeon uses a tourniquet to reduce blood flow to the operation site, so there is rarely any serious blood loss.
-There is a risk of infection as the skin is opened, but your child will be given antibiotics to reduce the risk of this.
+There is a risk of infection as the skin is opened, but the child will be given antibiotics to reduce the risk of this.
 If an infection does occur, it is usually minor and easily treated with a course of antibiotics.
 There is a very small risk of nerve injury or of loss of the blood supply to the digit but this is very rare with experienced surgeons.
-There is a chance that the tendon could tighten again as your child grows older and his or her feet grow.
+There is a chance that the tendon could tighten again as the child grows older and his or her feet grow.
 This would cause the toes to start curling under again but is easily corrected with a repeat of the operation above.

 What happens after the operation?